The Great Peacemaker

 The meaning of planting this great tree, Skarehhehsegowah, is to symbolize Ka-yah-ne-renh-ko-wa, which means Great Peace, and Jo-deh-ra-ken-rah-ke-wah, meaning Good tidings of Peace and Power.
 The nations of the earth shall see it and shall accept and follow them to the tree and when they arrive here you shall receive them and shall seat them in the midst of your confederacy.
 (P.101, committee of chiefs’ version)

-The four roots bears at its heart the markings and beliefs
+The four roots leading inwards to a central heart, bear the markings and beliefs

 of the medicine wheel, of course, but it’s combination here with a tree that